Time Will Tell: Information in the Timing of Scheduled Earnings News

-Using ex-post measures of earnings announcement timing, prior research shows that early announcements convey better news than late announcements, and that equity markets react negatively to late announcements.
-By contrast, using ex-ante earnings calendar data, we show that firms' advanced scheduling of earnings announcement dates foreshadows their earnings news.
+Using novel earnings calendar data, we show that firms' advanced scheduling of earnings announcement dates foreshadows their earnings news.
 Firms that schedule later-than-expected announcement dates subsequently announce worse news than those scheduling earlier-than-expected announcement dates.
-Despite scheduling disclosures being observable weeks ahead of the announcements, but that equity markets fail to reflect the information in these disclosures until the announcement itself.
-By also showing that option markets respond efficiently to 'volatility-timing' information in calendar revisions, we also provide novel evidence that markets fail to react to information about future earnings despite investors trading on the underlying signal in real-time.
+Despite scheduling disclosures being observable weeks ahead of earnings announcements, we show equity markets fail to reflect the information in these disclosures until the announcement itself.
+By also showing that option markets respond efficiently to 'volatility-timing' information embedded in the same earnings schedules, we provide novel evidence markets fail to react to information about future earnings despite investors trading on the underlying signal at the same time.

 Keywords: Anomaly, returns, earnings announcements, strategic reporting, timing